- Prep time 2 hours

 - MERINGUE: In a large bowl whisk egg whites until stiff.
 Add the sugar, in three or four parts, and vanilla, and continue to whisk until the whites have turned a stiff meringue.
 Spread meringue mixture over the raw cake batter, then sprinkle the almonds on top (optional).
 Avoid spreading meringue too close to the edges of the cake since the meringue will puff up and you want to avoid it overflowing on the sides.
 Bake at 350 degrees for about 30 minutes or until a skewer inserted in the middle comes out clean.
 Let cake cool for 30 to 60 minutes.

 - ASSEMBLY: Cut cake longwise.
-Carefully put on layer meringue face down on large platter, then spread the 1/2 cup (or more if needed) jam, and then the whipped cream.
+Carefully put on layer meringue face down on large platter, then spread the 1 cup (or less or more to taste) jam, then the diced strawberries (or other berries of your choice) and then the whipped cream.
 Place the second layer on top, meringue facing outside.
-If desired, place sliced strawberries around the cake.
+Place sliced strawberries (or other berries of your choice) all around the cake.